-Saturn's Moon Iapetus Is the Yin-and-Yang of the Solar System
+Saturn's Moon Iapetus is the Yin-and-Yang of the Solar System

-(Source: NASA/JPL/Space Science Institute)
+(Source: Jet Propulsion Laboratory / Space Science Institute)

 PASADENA, Calif. -- Scientists on the Cassini mission to Saturn are poring through hundreds of images returned from the Sept.
 10 flyby of Saturn's two-toned moon Iapetus.
-Pictures returned late Tuesday and early Wednesday show the moon's yin and yang--a white hemisphere resembling snow, and the other as black as tar.
+Pictures returned late Tuesday and early Wednesday show the moon's yin and yang -- a white hemisphere resembling snow, and the other as black as tar.

 Images show a surface that is heavily cratered, along with the mountain ridge that runs along the moon's equator.
 Many of the close-up observations focused on studying the strange 20-kilometer high (12 mile) mountain ridge that gives the moon a walnut-shaped appearance.

 "The images are really stunning," said Tilmann Denk, Cassini imaging scientist at the Free University in Berlin, Germany, who was responsible for the imaging observation planning.